purescript/spago/README.md

 i.e. the ones listed in the `dependencies` key of `spago.dhall`, plus all their dependencies, recursively) to the local `.spago` folder (and the global cache, if possible).

-However, running this directly is **not necessary**, as all commands that need the dependencies to be installed will run this for you.
+However, running this directly is usually **not necessary**, as all commands that need the dependencies to be installed will run this for you.

 ### Build and run my project